brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 - **Configuration Not Applied:**
   - Method 1: Check if device rebooted after configuration
   - Method 2: Ensure Node.js support is available on the device
-  - Method 3: Manually restart the device or network service
+  - Method 3: The device should automatically reboot - wait for restart to complete

 - **Port Conflicts:**
   - If port 80 is in use by another application, choose a different port